All Episodes

 Liberalism believes in equality, and the only way you can get there is to spread misery equally.

-And by the way, what this notion that uh uh private schools at taxpayer repents.
+And by the way, this notion that private schools at taxpayer repents people go to public schools at taxpayer expense.

-For who do you think is paying for the public schools?
+Who do you think is paying for the public schools?

-What is this taxpayer expense or press?
+What is this taxpayer expense repress?

 Who cares?

-It is on protecting a public school system that can't compete.
+You can see that the focus here is not on improving education, it is on protecting a public school system that can't compete.

-Power of the unions.
+Pure and simple, power of the unions.

-And so the puffster is giving away $230,000 in campaign cash to vulnerable members of his party.
+And so the Puffster is giving away $230,000 in campaign cash to vulnerable members of his party.

 He may also be thinking about his own future.